j1schmid/android_gps_tracker/README.md

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Set up the android development environment
+### Configure device
+#### Samsung Galaxy S4 mini
+Settings -> More -> About device, tap a cuple of times onto the buld number, now the developement mode should be enabled.
+Now above About device Developer mode should appear, enable USB debugging.
+Connect the device to the computer and run ```adb devices``` now the device should appear on the list.

 ### Android Studio [IN PROGRESS]

 Installation according to [Android Studio on Fedora 26](https://cialu.net/install-android-studio-fedora-26/), some additional information can be retrieved from the [official Android Studio installation guide](https://developer.android.com/studio/install.html).